openedx/edx-platform/userdocs/source/modify_published_content.rst

 does appear when you view your content in Preview mode.

 To create a draft, open the Unit that you want.
-Note that no **Edit **button appears on the page for that Unit, and you cannot make changes to the Unit.
+Note that no **Edit** button appears on the page for that Unit, and you cannot make changes to the Unit.

 .. image:: images/image231.png
+  :width: 600

 In the right pane, click the blue **edit a draft** link in the **Unit